DUNE/ndlar_flow/event_display/README.md

  - [Module 1 data file run through `module0_flow` (charge only)](https://portal.nersc.gov/project/dune/data/Module1/reco/charge_only/events_2022_02_09_17_23_09_CET.gz.h5)
  - [Module 1 data file run through `proto_nd_flow` (charge only)](https://portal.nersc.gov/project/dune/data/Module1/TPC12/reflow-test/packet_2022_02_09_17_23_09_CET.module1_flow.h5)

 Additional Module 1 charge-only data files run through `module0_flow` can be found [here](https://portal.nersc.gov/project/dune/data/Module1/reco/charge_only/), and additional Module 1 charge-only data files run through `proto_nd_flow` can be found [here](https://portal.nersc.gov/project/dune/data/Module1/TPC12/reflow-test/).

+## 2x2 Event Display

+### Overview

+The 2x2 event display is web-based.
+Currently, you can run the application by executing `python3 app.py` and opening thelocalhost link in a browser.
+You can either upload a flow file or provide a path.
+The path must be the full path to the file, and the file must be available on the system that the app is running on.
+Clicking on labels in the legend allows you to toggle what is shown in the plot.
+Clicking a light trap will display the corresponding waveform.
+NB. this event display in under development and the displayed information may not be correct.